Alexander Tettey

-Alexander Banor Tettey (born 4 April 1986) is a Norwegian former professional footballer who played as a central midfielder.
+Alexander Banor Tettey (born 4 April 1986) is a former professional footballer who played as a central midfielder.
+Born in Ghana, he played for the Norway national team from 2007 to 2016, earning 34 caps.

 Having established himself at Rosenborg, he played for French club Rennes and English side Norwich City.
-Born in Ghana, he played for the Norway national team from 2007 to 2016, earning 34 caps.

-Early years
+Early life

-Tettey was born in Accra, Ghana, and moved to Bodø in Norway in 1999.
-He later moved to Trondheim, and started to play football for Kolstad.
+Tettey was born in Accra, Ghana, and moved to Bodø Municipality in Norway in 1999.
+He later moved to Trondheim Municipality, and started to play football for Kolstad.
 After joining Rosenborg's youth department, Tettey made his debut for the first team in a friendly match against GIF Sundsvall in January 2003, and in September 2003 he joined the first team squad and became the youngest player in Rosenborg's first team squad since Ola By Rise, Knut Torbjørn Eggen and Øivind Husby in 1977.

 Club career

 Rosenborg

 Tettey started his career in Rosenborg as a central midfielder, but under Knut Tørum in 2007 he was made a defensive midfielder.
 In the 2008 season he was appointed Rosenborg's vice-captain and with club legend Roar Strand in and out of the team Tettey was a frequent captain.